 - Institutions cannot fail to or refuse to investigate an anonymous report because it is anonymous.

 - Provide information regarding the online reporting system to students and employees, and about organizations representing victims.

-Above is an overview of PA HB 1615, please ensure you are compliant by reading the full legislation.
+Above is an overview of PA Act 16, please ensure you are compliant by reading the full legislation.

 What's Required of the System?